 If you think about it, it really depends on the employee you will be hiring.

 The kind of professional they are will determine whether they get the job done smoothly, or are a source of problems.
-For these reasons, your focus should be on refining your hiring process to make finding your ideal developer easier.
+For these reasons, your focus should be on refining your developer hiring process to make finding your ideal candidate easier.

 Communication is vital